Indian Country Economic Development Program (ICED)

 The governing bodies of each of Montana’s eight tribal governments are the only eligible applicants for tribal priority economic development projects.

-Eligible entities may grant or loan ICED funds to a business enterprise if it will produce a positive economic benefit for the Tribe(s).
+Eligible entities may use ICED funds to support a business enterprise if it will produce a positive economic benefit for the Tribe(s).
 In this context, a positive economic benefit is defined as the near-term creation or retention of job opportunities for Tribal members in Montana.
 Examples include:

 Minimum matching funds required to receive funding are $1 to $1.
 Match can be cash or in-kind, and may be modified by the Department, in its sole discretion.